 Four days was not enough – I’m already planning how I can come back for a longer stay next summer.
 In an age of wild overtourism and the cultural obsession with always being on the go and onto the next thing and staying fucking busy, a quiet rest in an unknown and beautiful island with nothing on the agenda but walking and reading and writing and holding tiny kittens is maybe the antidote.

 I’m almost hesitant to write anything about this perfect quiet island paradise – in a crowded world, these places are too rare.
-But if you do decide to visit, I hope you love it as much as I do.
+But if you do decide to travel to the Isle of Man, I hope you love it as much as I do.